Few things are more painful than feeling your child pulling away, going no contact or becoming estranged. This goes for younger and adult children.

 These moments matter more than big gestures.

-If your child is distancing after separation, therapy can help you navigate reconnection without escalating the disconnection.
+If your child is distancing after separation, therapy can help you navigate potential reconnection without escalating the disconnection.
+It may also help reconnecting to yourself, your grief, and a changing identity as a parent which can be particularly painful.

 I offer free 15 minute free consultations by phone.
 I offer in-person and online therapy for parents and their adult children.
 Please know I do not work with young children or with the courts mandating reunification therapy between minors and their parents.